-A Grantee may follow prescribed procurement procedures to procure equipment and/or goods necessary for the implementation of the proposal as approved by the Advisory Committee on Arts Development.
-Nevertheless, the Grantee is required to properly maintain the equipment and/or goods at its own costs and keep a register of such equipment and/or goods.
+A grantee may follow prescribed procurement procedures to procure equipment and/or goods necessary for the implementation of the proposal as approved by the ACAD.
+Nevertheless, the grantee is required to properly maintain the equipment and/or goods at its own costs and keep a register of such equipment and/or goods.
 The equipment and/or goods must not be transferred, sold or disposed of without obtaining prior written approval from the Government.
-Upon completion of the approved proposal, unless otherwise agreed by the Government in writing, the Grantee should dispose of the equipment and/or goods of more than HK\$5,000 at the prevailing market price by way of public sale.
+Unless otherwise agreed by the Government in writing, the grantee shall dispose of the equipment and/or goods of more than \$5,000 Hong Kong Dollars at the prevailing market price on an open and fair basis after completion of the approved proposal and before the submission of the financial statement and the audited account report.
 The sale proceeds from such disposal should be counted as revenue of the implemented proposal and reflected as such in the financial statement and audited account report.

-39. What are the requirements on the procurement of goods and services for the project?
+42. What are the requirements on the procurement of goods and services for the project?

-A Grantee with a Board of Directors which comprises 5 or more members may follow the policies and procedures on procurement established by its Board.
+Grantees shall follow the prescribed procedures stipulated in the Guide to Application for different aggregate values of procurements unless the grantee has a Board of Directors which comprises five or more members, in such case, the grantee may follow the policies and procedures on procurement established by its Board.
 When establishing such policies and procedures, the Board shall draw reference from the guidebook entitled Best Practice Checklist - Strengthening Integrity and Accountability - Government Funding Schemes Grantee's Guidebook issued by the Independent Commission Against Corruption.
-Other Grantees shall follow the prescribed procedures stipulated in the Guide to Application for different aggregate values of procurements.
-The Grantees must ensure that all procurements will be conducted on a fair, unbiased and competitive bidding basis.
+The grantees must ensure that all procurements will be conducted on a fair, unbiased and competitive bidding basis.